hydraulic-software/conveyor/guidebook/docs/control-api-jvm.md

 # Control API JVM

-The Control API for JVM provides access to the software update engine controlling your packaged application.
+The Control API provides access to the software update engine controlling your packaged application.
 This guide will walk you through the main features and usage of the `SoftwareUpdateController` interface.

 ## Getting Started